axc450/pbs/README.md

 This addon is a fork of the popular, but now abandoned, [tdbattlePetScript](https://github.com/DengSir/tdBattlePetScript) addon.

 ## Getting Started
+If you already have `tdBattlePetScript` and `tdBattlePetScript_Rematch` installed, remove them both.

+⚠️ **Do not remove any saved variables otherwise this will also wipe your scripts.**

-Download & install the addon from either:
+Then download & install the addon from either:
 - [Curse](https://www.curseforge.com/wow/addons/pet-battle-scripts)
 - [Wago](https://addons.wago.io/addons/pbs)
 - [WoW Interface](https://www.wowinterface.com/downloads/info26435-PetBattleScripts.html)